denisecase/ccsc-regional-treasurer-instructions/README.md

 additional expenses for meals or for proceedings.
 4. Submit next year's conference budget to CCSC Comptroller the week following your regional conference.

+## Before the Conference

+-	If you receive any invoices, forward them to CCSC Treasurer explaining the purpose of the invoice.
+- Conference registrations via PayPal are preferred; all information is handled automatically.
+- Conference registrations by check should be logged in a shared workbook with check date, payer, check number, and date deposited.
+Then, go into ConfTool, find their registration, and check the box to mark them paid.
+Put check info in the comment field.
+- Endorse checks for deposit only, sign as regional treasurer, and deposit.
+Send CCSC Treasurer a scan of the deposit receipt, the current spreadsheet, and a cover email so it’s clear what is included in the deposit.
+- Conference registrations by cash are strongly discouraged.
+Wells Fargo won’t take cash deposits from anyone without signature authority on the account.
+If you have cash, either:
+1. Use Bank of America;
+2. Write a check to CCSC to cover the cash and deposit the check; or
+3. Get a money order or similar, any fees associated with that are a reimbursable conference expense.

+## Day of the Conference

+- Log people in at registrations and record payments.
+- Students receiving prizes must fill out the appropriate form (http://www.ccsc.org/regions/documents/).
+If we’re sending checks we MUST have their name, address, and phone number, legibly.
+If we’re giving Amazon gift cards, they must fill out a form which serves as a receipt to verify distribution of the gift cards.

+## After The Conference

+- Reconcile payments received against registration system records (e.g., ConfTool).
+- Reconcile total expenses and income for final regional board report.
+- Gather any invoices to be paid and forward them to the CCSC Treasurer.
+- All reimbursement requests must be accompanied by receipts and a note explaining the line item and application of each expense.

+## Required Classification of Expenses

 The IRS is requiring additional information in our annual return.
 The CCSC Treasurer must be able to place all expenditures into one of three